aembke/fred.rs/tests/README.md

 These scripts will pass through any extra argv so callers can filter tests as needed.

 See the [CI configuration](../.circleci/config.yml) for more information.

+There's also a [debug container](runners/docker-bash.sh) script that can be used to run `redis-cli` inside the docker network.

 ### Example